linuxbox-cz/pgdist/README.md

 - Shows files, which are in project directory.

-- Files in project's directory which have not been added to project: *NEW FILE*
+- Files in project´s directory which have not been added to project: *NEW FILE*

-- Files in which are added to project but are not in project's directory: *REMOVED FILE*
+- Files in which are added to project but are not in project´s directory: *REMOVED FILE*

 #### Recommendations:

-- Add your files to your project in the order as if you would be addding them to your database directly (this will ensure, that you won't have to adjust import file order in `pg_project.sql`).
+- Add your files to your project in the order as if you would be addding them to your database directly (this will ensure, that you won´t have to adjust import file order in `pg_project.sql`).

 **Example**: first you would add all your `schema.sql` into your project then everything else that depends on it.

-- As the above point points out to file order, try to adjust or split your SQL dependencies in the order, so you don't have to adjust your `version.sql` file.
+- As the above point points out to file order, try to adjust or split your SQL dependencies in the order, so you don´t have to adjust your `version.sql` file.

 **NOTICE** - Table data from `sql/schema/data` will be added only in file created by `create-version`.